Wednesday, May 26, 2010

 Here's a gorgeous option - a teak ottoman with file storage.

 Go over to the U.K., and you'll find more options.
 This filing ottoman by Sue Bensassi is covered in an Andrew Martin fabric.
+Update on July 1, 2013: I'm no longer finding this ottoman.

 The Dormy House has this lovely filing ottoman.
 You can select from The Dormy House collection of fabrics, or provide your own.